vi-u/17-DockerHub-vitjust-Caesar17/README.md

 # 17-DockerHub-vitjust-Caesar17
+>>>> How to push your docker app to DockerHub?
+Tip 1.
+Use your DockerHub name such as "vitjust" and save your Docker image as vitjust/<image name>
->>>> Configure touch-reload to make these changes without needing to restart the Docker container.
+Tip 2.
+Configure touch-reload to make these changes without needing to restart the Docker container.
 Commiting to vitjust/caesar17 and push to Docker Hub.

     sudo nano uwsgi.ini